Lucia's Blog: 2021

 "I have fought the good fight, I have finished the course, I have kept the faith; in the future there is laid up for me the crown of righteousness, which the Lord, the righteous Judge, will award to me on that day; and not only to me, but also to all who have loved His appearing."
 (II Timothy 4:7-8)

 The following song is a call to battle.
 It reminds us of our war against Satan.
-Let us consider this song that we may be motivated and devoted to serving in His army, seeking always to please Him.
+Let us consider this song so that we may be motivated and devoted to serving in His army, seeking always to please Him.

 Soldiers of Christ, Arise